xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

-Keyword fragment-type is not supported with default TCAM keys.
+Keyword _fragment-type_ is not supported with default TCAM keys.
 We need to define a UDK with frag-bit.
 When configuring it to an interface it needs to be applied along with compression level.
-There are multiple levels of ACL compression supported,however, the NCS5xx and NCS55xx only supports certain levels, protocols and directions.
+There are multiple levels of ACL compression supported,however the NCS5xx and NCS55xx only supports certain levels, protocols and directions.
 Uncompressed or compression level 0 ACLs utilize only one TCAM lookup in hardware.
 Compressed ACLs utilize two TCAM lookups in hardware : Stage 1: External TCAM & Stage 2: Internal TCAM.
 Only compress level 3 is supported.

 Because compression requires two TCAM lookups, the keyword fragment-type can only be supported on systems with an external TCAM.
-Compression is only supported for IPv4/IPv6 in the ingress direction
+Compression is only supported for IPv4/IPv6 in the ingress direction.

 <div class="highlighter-rouge">
 <pre class="highlight">